 • Higher Employee Retention: When employees are aware of and appreciate the full range of benefits offered, they are more likely to stay with the company, reducing turnover and associated costs.

 • Avoiding Mistakes and Misunderstandings: Effective communication reduces the risk of misunderstandings or mistakes regarding available benefits.
+This is particularly important to avoid wrongful termination.

 • Better Morale: Clear communication of employee benefits makes team members feel valued and supported, boosting morale and engagement across the organization.